CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

-## Animate your visualizations
+## Animated visualizations

-Using CARTO VL you can make animated maps of points, lines, and polygons using the [`animation`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsanimation) expression.
-In this guide, you will learn how to make animations in your maps from scratch!
+With CARTO VL you can make animated maps of points, lines, and polygons using the [`animation`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsanimation) expression.
+In this guide, you will learn how to make animated maps that tell a story by gaining a better understanding of how to adjust animation parameters based on the type of data you are mapping.

 <div class="example-map">
     <iframe